Putin, Zelenskyy court major allies as Ukraine makes gains

 Putin and Xi were due to meet one-on-one and discuss Ukraine, according to the Russian president’s foreign affairs adviser.

 In Kyiv, Zelenskyy was shrugging off a traffic collision the previous night that left him with no major injuries, officials said.
-On the agenda was a meeting with European Commission President Ursula von der Leyen, who once more showed full commitment to Ukraine’s cause.
+He met with European Commission President Ursula von der Leyen, who once more showed full commitment to Ukraine’s cause.

 Von der Leyen said she would address “how to continue getting our economies and people closer while Ukraine progresses towards accession” to the European Union, which is likely still years away in even the best of circumstances.

+In Germany, the EU's economic powerhouse, the foreign minister was pressuring Chancellor Olaf Scholz to decide soon to supply Ukraine with versatile tanks while the war momentum was with Kyiv.

+Germany has been hesitant on such moves for long, but Annalena Baerbock said that "in the decisive phase that Ukraine currently finds itself, I also don’t believe that it’s a decision which can be delayed for long.”

 While Russian forces in some areas are increasingly being pushed back toward the border, Russia is still striking from behind the front line.
-It fired missiles at the dam of the reservoir close to Zelenskyy's birthplace, Kryvyi Rih, forcing local authorities into emergency works to make sure there was no threat to the population.
+Ukrainian officials said Russian missiles kept hitting the dam of the reservoir close to Zelenskyy's birthplace, Kryvyi Rih, on Thursday, The damage flooded over 100 homes.
+Efforts were underway to contain more spillage and authorities urged citizens to take shelter as strikes continued.

-The head of Kryvyi Rih, Oleksandr Vilkul, said Thursday that officials blew up two dams to help the river flow and added levels had begun to subside.
-Authorities continue their search and rescue efforts.
-He didn't immediately elaborate.

 The attack so close to his roots angered Zelenskyy, who said the strikes had no military value.